telus/tds-core/guide/design/iconography.md

 ### Dos

-* All icons should be interactive, except stop and warning icons.
+* All icons should be interactive, except stop and warning icons
 * Icons should be accompanied with supportive text with the exception of the utility icons

 ### Don’ts